 Jeep Pressure No. 1 was a 1959 Willys with a deluge gun behind the cab.
-The little truck could drive closer to a fire than a larger truck could, laying the hose from a pumper.
+The little "turret wagon" could drive closer to a fire than a larger truck could, laying the hose from a pumper.

-This photo of 671 in action is courtesy ChicagoFD.org.
 Robert Quinn, fire chief from 1957 to 1978, is credited with promoting the strategy of increased use of master streams from outside a building, to reduce the need for firefighters to enter dangerous involved structures.

-The next step was "Big Mo," with a pair of the fireboat turret nozzles (70K JPEG) and a double manifold (70K JPEG) with 32 inlets capable of supplying 8000 gallons per minute.
+The monitor stream strategy led to the development of larger turret wagons capable of hitting fires higher up in large buildings.
+Unit 672 known as "Big Mo" was built by the shops in 1966, with a pair of fireboat turret nozzles (70K JPEG) and a double manifold (70K JPEG) with 32 inlets capable of supplying 8000 gallons per minute.
 The theory was to create large water streams quickly with minimal manpower, although the hard part was supplying enough water.

 This massive gun was initially installed on the 1962 Jeep seen here, with large tires and stabilization jacks added.
-Thanks to ChicagoFD.org for these rare photos.
+Thanks to ChicagoFD.org for these photos.